 One of the most exciting aspects of NAD+ IV Therapy is that anyone can benefit from it!
 If you show signs of low energy levels, fatigued and feel overall sluggish, or if you feel as though you continuously have ‘brain fog’, then you could be a good candidate for NAD+ IV Therapy.
 Replenishing your NAD+ levels can drastically reduce these types of feelings.

 Overall, NAD+ has many great qualities that anyone can benefit from.
 Whether that be dealing with brain fog to anti-ageing remedies, NAD+ could be just what you are looking for.
-Lucky for you, due to popular demand, you can now receive our new NAD+ as an IV Drip or as an SC (subcutaneous) Injection starting from Monday 14th of November, available at all clinics – franchises included!
+At Get A Drip, you can receive our NAD+ as an IV Drip or as an SC (subcutaneous) Injection, available at all clinics or through our call-out appointments.

 [1] “NAD+ IV Therapy: All You Need to Know about Nad Infusion.”
 Glendale, CA: Glendale Whole Health, https://www.glendalewholehealth.com/contents/services/anti-aging/nad-therapy.